-The Directors are responsible for preparing the Directors' Report and consolidated financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law, the Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU.
+Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU) and applicable law.